 @admin to the user field of your rule.

-The host field allows you to control from where users are allowed to log in.
+The host field allows you to control from where users may log in.

 The host field supports several options that allow you to control local and network logins.